umatt1/minesweeperBack/README.md

-This is going to be the backend
+This is the backend for Sweeple

-It connects to a DB with schema of puzzles, users, and users' solves of the puzzles
+It connects to a DB with schema of puzzles, users, and users' solves of the puzzles DB_PASSWORD=minesweeperpassword;DB_URL=jdbc:postgresql://localhost:5432/postgres;DB_USERNAME=minesweeperuser

 DB is postgres with Flyway migrations, runs in Dockerfile